startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 -50) Cool counting trick to count pairs: (Done in CodeSignal HARD)
+    ALSO RECALL THEORY THAT SORTEDNESS OF NUMBERS YIELDS COMBINATIONS NOT PERMUTATIONS In case you have a problem where you need to get all combinations! just enforce a sort on the list before picking elements.

     Problem: A reverse is a number reversed.
     So 20 reversed is 2, 420 reversed is 24, 56060 reversed is 6065